pedrosobucki/discord-music-bot-keybinds/README.md

 [Example Image](https://drive.google.com/file/d/1IMI9bQg7wgYwWKiVaqffOGe1M55KqZtq/view?usp=sharing)

 Then find the "^Numpad" blocks of text coresponding to the key you want to reassign and replace the ";INSERT LINK HERE" text with the audio link you want assigned in that key (youtube, spotify, etc): [Example Image](https://drive.google.com/file/d/1Ncmh0FZoaM_5U59RsH_D3AR8dU6zerWO/view?usp=sharing)

+After you have finished setting up your keybinds, just run the .ahk file again.

+## Stop keybinding
+To stop your computer from recognizing the keybindings, just finish the AutoHotKey execution from your Task manager or from the arrow in your taskbar: [Example Image](https://drive.google.com/file/d/120DllK3339mTyBTekYotVPBoG7wJMuZL/view?usp=sharing)